 After your surgery, you’ll have incisions on your leg from where the doctor went in to make repairs.
 Your doctor will give you care instructions to help keep the incisions clean, but there’s always a risk of infection.
 While an infection may not sound serious at first, it can quickly become dangerous.

 Try your best to keep your wounds dry and clean and take antibiotics if your doctor prescribes them.
 If you notice any swelling, redness, or pain around the incision marks, contact your doctor immediately.
-Those are the first signs that an infection is forming.
+Those are the first signs that an infection is forming, and you should consider an ACL Surgeon.

 Just like it’s common to feel a bit sore after your procedure, you’ll likely feel stiff for a bit as well.
 This is normal, as it’s a sign that your body is recovering and getting used to your new knee.
 It’s a more serious issue, however, if the stiffness lasts beyond a few months.
 In that case, you may have excessive scar tissue around your joint.